 Venmo also restricted a limit for verified and unverified users like credit cards.
 A verified account user can use $60,000 weekly, while $299 is for an unverified account holder.

-Whether you have a verified or unverified account, it is recommended to be aware of its limitations.
-You must wait a few days if you hit the limit; otherwise, move down to the next fix.
+Whether you have a verified or unverified account, it is recommended that you be aware of its limitations.
+If you hit the limit, you must wait a few days; otherwise, move down to the next fix.

 3. Check If Your Card or Bank Account is Working

-Many users don’t rely on Venmo balance only; they have attached their bank account and cards.
-So, if you’re doing the same, ensure your card has validity and spending capacity.
-Consequently, check your attached bank account to see whether it’s working perfectly or have a problem with the Venmo app.
+Many users donโt rely on Venmo balance only; they have attached their bank account and cards.
+So, if youโre doing the same, ensure your card has validity and spending capacity.
+Consequently, check your attached bank account to see whether itโs working perfectly or has a Venmo app problem.

 4. Check Account Status and Avoid Unusual Activity